sygpt/Portfolio/README.md

 ---

 ## 🔍 About Me
-I am an experienced analytics professional specializing in data analytics and business intelligence with a passion for delivering strategic insights and scalable solutions.
+I am an experienced data analytics and business intelligence professional with a passion for delivering strategic insights and scalable solutions.
 My technical expertise spans across:
 - Advanced SQL and DAX for data querying and transformation.
 - Building dynamic dashboards and visualizations in Power BI.
 - Optimizing data pipelines using Snowflake.